tri47/tri47.github.io/_posts/2020-08-19-how-much-tax-would-you-pay.md

 ![belgium_tax](/assets/images/belgium_tax.png)

-I feel a bit glad that I am not living in Belgium, although it makes me wonder what societal betterments I am missing out on by paying less ...

 **Caveats:**
 - This considers individual income tax only.
+- Medicare levy and UK National insurance are taken into account.
-- It does not taking into account other charges and levy like medicare.
+- It does not taking into account other charges like medicare surcharge or low and mid income tax offset.
 - The exchange rates at the time of writing were used.